KierenElijaSchmidt/cs_project/README.md

 #### Option 1: Train from Scratch (Recommended for Learning)

-If you want to train the model yourself (~20-30 minutes with GPU, longer with CPU):
+If you want to train the model yourself (~20-30 minutes with CPU):

 ```bash
 # First, preprocess the data